jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/PracticalShockingDorado" target="_blank" class="button small">Reader</a>

-_Many office jobs are important.
-We simply value and pay managers too much, and thus management keeps growing.
+_Many office jobs are essential.
+We simply need to let software handle more of the oversight and let people do more work.
 Credit: [Office Space](https://en.wikipedia.org/wiki/Office_Space)_

 ## Unhappy is a Sign of an Unhealthy Society